arungudelli/angularjswiki/content/en/fontawesome/fa-shopping-bag.md

-## Rotate Shopping Bag Icon using fa-rotate-x
+## Rotate fa-shopping-bag Icon using fa-rotate-x
 To rotate the font awesome icon fa-shopping-bag, Use fa-rotate-x class

 Where 'x' represents degree of rotation.